How The Website Design Process Works

 This is done by first developing the home page, followed by a “skeleton” of all interior pages.
 The skeleton serves as the template for the content pages, as it contains the main navigational structure for the site.
 We then take your content and distribute it throughout the site, in the appropriate areas.
 Elements such as the CMS, interactive contact forms, or ecommerce shopping carts are implemented during this phase, as well.

-SEO is the optimization of your website design elements that assist your pages in scoring well for certain keyword phrases when tested against the search engine algorithms.
-This means when a search engine spider visits it is pleased by your content and you achieve higher rankings in the search engines.
+SEO is the optimization of your website design elements that assist your pages in scoring well for certain keyword phrases when tested against the search engine marketing and ranking algorithms.
+This means when a search engine spider visits, it is pleased by your content and you achieve higher rankings in the search engines.

 There are a lot of details involved in optimizing your web site for the search engines.
 Far too many to properly explain here, but SEO is probably the most important element for your business.
 You're investing in your future and without proper SEO, you will seldom see an ROI because you need to make sure that people can find it!